google/crosvm/docs/book/src/contributing/coding_style.md

 ## Style guidelines

+### Prefer single responsibility functions

+Functions should have a single responsibility.
+This helps keep functions short and readable.
+We prefer this because functions with multiple responsibilities are hard to follow, often suffer from extensive indentation (very short effective line length), and are trickier to test.

+When you encounter large/complex functions or are about to add complexity, consider split them into multiple functions.
+Useful patterns that can help with this include splitting enums into sub-enums, or broader refactoring to split unrelated responsibilities from each other.

+### Avoid large argument lists

+When a function exceeds roughly 6 parameters, this is usually a signal that we should be creating a struct to handle the parameters.
+More than 6 arguments tends to make call sites unwieldy & hard to read.
+It could also be a hint that the function has too many responsibilities and should be split up.

+### Avoid extensive indentation

+Sometimes indentation becomes excessive in functions and severely limits the usable line length.
+Even with editor support, it can be tricky to tell which code is associated with which block.
+Classic examples of this are function calls that pass lambdas, where the call site is nested inside multiple matches or conditionals.
+In these cases, try to remove indentation by creating helpers to reset the indentation level, but be thoughtful about whether this makes the situation worse by creating an onion (too many layers / an overly deep stack).

 ### Formatting

 To format all code, crosvm defers to `rustfmt`.
 In addition, the code adheres to the following